 JULY 24, 2010

 Why bother with the abstraction/disconnect of the classroom conversation and the real life experience?
 Tags: layar future classroom taxonomy Michael Sean Gallagher ?? ?? ? ? ???
 I don’t champion it all that often as I have always been of the belief that technology equates to utility so if the utility doesn’t become apparent in a few heartbeats, I generally discard it.

 OCTOBER 13, 2009

 As a teacher, I tried hard to use the handhelds in my classroom as creatively as possible.
 But, in classrooms where there aren’t enough computers or students need to record in the field, iPod touch can be made into a little podcast studio.
 Create It in Your Hand, Share It with the World Below is some of my 30 minute talk at Handheld Learning 2009 in London.
-The presentation is called Create It in Your Hand, Share It with the World. decided to become a teacher when I was in sixth grade. would have very much liked a handheld computer when I was 12 years old.
+The presentation is called Create It in Your Hand, Share It with the World.
+I decided to become a teacher when I was in sixth grade.
+I was lucky enough to have Palm computers for my fifth grade students in 2001.
 Presto!
-Creating.

 Learning 3.0 will be mobile « JohnsBlog

 Sharples et al, 2005) The ability that mobiles give us to slide from context to context aligns mLearning with some important characteristics of learning in general.
 As such they promise to extend learning outside the classroom into the interactions of everyday life.
 Kukulska-Hulme et al 2007, p14) —- Sharples M, Taylor J and Vavoula G (2005) Towards a Theory of Mobile Learning.

 1020.
 Mobil Learning « Tomorrow's Professor Blog